darwinia-network/crab-docs/docs/crab-tut-claim-crab.md

 ---
 id: crab-tut-claim-crab
-title: Claim Airdropped CRING
+title: Claim Airdropped CRAB
-sidebar_label: Claim Airdropped CRING
+sidebar_label: Claim Airdropped CRAB
 ---

 ## Airdrop

-A portion of the initial supply of the CRINGs have been airdropped to the holders of RING & DOT, they will get CRINGs for free.
+A portion of the initial supply of the CRABs have been airdropped to the holders of RING & DOT, they will get CRABs for free.

 Darwinia took a snapshot of RING & DOT holders on March 20, 2020 (GMT +8:00).

-- DOT airdrop ratio: 1 DOT = 50 CRINGs
+- DOT airdrop ratio: 1 DOT = 50 CRABs
-- RING airdrop ratio: 1 RING = 1 CRING
+- RING airdrop ratio: 1 RING = 1 CRAB

 > The snapshot contains the RING of ERC-20 and TRC-20, including the deposit certificate part in Gringotts.
 KTON is not in the scope of this snapshot.